The sharing economy: Opportunity but not security

 Life insurance policies may be worth looking into.
-For policies Choosi can arrange directly, a lump sum payment of up to $1.5 million (depending on age) can be paid to you in the event of a terminal illness diagnosis, or to your family or beneficiaries after your death, if the worst was to happen.
+For policies Choosi can arrange directly, a lump sum payment of up to $2 million (depending on your age and policy) can be paid to you in the event of a terminal illness diagnosis, or to your family or beneficiaries after your death, if the worst was to happen.
 This could help your family manage financially and maintain their quality of life if you were no longer around to support them.
 Further, life policies often come with optional benefits that you can select if they suit your and your family’s needs.

 Don’t leave your financial security to chance.
 Find out how life insurance can protect you.

 2 Nov 2017